wp-plugins/json-api/readme.txt

 == Filter: json_api_*controller*_controller_path

-Allows you to specify the PHP source file for a given controller, overriding the default location `wp-content/plugins/json_api/controllers`.
+Specifies the PHP source file for a given controller, overriding the default location `wp-content/plugins/json_api/controllers`.

 __Note__
-If you place a file called `mycontroller.php` in the controllers, folder JSON API will find it automatically.
+If you your controller file in the `json-api/controllers` folder JSON API will find it automatically.

 = Example =